Parent & Guardians

 For incidents that are considered “Serious,” the student will have a choice between two hearing options and may also choose to plead responsible and accept the recommended sanctions provided by the Hearing Advisor (called a Mutual Agreement).

 The hearing options consist of an Administrative Hearing or a Conduct Board Hearing.
 Both are procedurally the same.
 The Administrative Hearing is considered a time-saving option for some students and consists of a hearing in front of an administrator identified by the Office of Student Conduct.
 The Conduct Board Hearing takes place before a panel of five students, one of whom will be identified as a presiding officer.
 In both hearing types, the student will have an opportunity to present information, ask questions, and respond to the charge(s) in question.

 Once the student’s case has been finalized (i.e. a decision has been reached via a hearing or a Mutual Agreement), the student will be notified of the decision electronically in the form of an outcome letter.

 Students who are in crisis or who are exhibiting concerning or worrisome behaviors often need additional attention in order to ensure they are safe, the community is safe, and that they continue to be successful while at NC State.
-The Department of Community and Student Standards works closely with other campus partners to help identify and support these students.

 If you think an immediate emergency situation exists, contact 911 or Campus Police at 919-515-3000 and report the behavior you have observed.